Admissions / Enrollment Services

 fee $45) by the deadlines noted.
 The application is available on the Admissions web

 Note: The University reserves the right to change fees without prior notice, as deemed necessary by the Board of Trustees.

 Deadlines, Transcripts, and Test Scores

 Students are urged to apply for admission well before their intended semester of entry.
 Scholarships and other financial aid and housing are more likely to be available to the qualified student who applies early.
 All undergraduate applications, including the required official documents, must be received no later than July 15 for fall semester, December 1 for spring semester, and May 1 for summer semester.
-Documents received by the deadline are guaranteed to be processed before new student orientation and registration.
 Deadlines for applications and supporting documents for international students are earlier than the deadlines for U.S. Citizens.
 Refer to the "International Students" section for details.
 Scholarship deadlines are significantly earlier and published in the "Financial Aid" section of the Bulletin.

 All documents required for admission review (transcripts, test scores, or letters

 of recommendation) must be official, i.e., mailed from the home institution or testing

 agency directly to the Office of Admissions by the deadline.
 These documents become